 Here, some of the key concepts in climate science are briefly described; many of these were summarized more comprehensively in earlier IPCC assessments (Baede et al., 2001).
-We focus only on a certain number of them to facilitate discussions in this assessment.
+We only focus on several of them to facilitate discussions in this assessment.